 Apart from just being effortlessly stylish, monochromatic interiors are also amazingly versatile.
 They can go from timeless and classic to edgy and modern, bringing out different moods in your home.
 In Ancient Greek history, monochrome simply means having one colour (or different hues within that one shade), or going black and white.

 Though common, not all monochromatic themes are strictly black and white; the space can include shades of one main colour and layering these shades can create a stunning and timeless look.
 When you design with a monochromatic colour theme in mind, the same hue throughout the elements in a room is used.
 As such, this can include a sofa in the darkest shade of blue while the walls are painted pastel blue.

 Playing around with muted colours is a key feature in designer CK Low’s Mackenzie project.
 Grey is a classic neutral that is always in style and has proven its versatility in many interior trends throughout the years.
 This unique home is made up entirely of greys and off-whites, creating a harmonious and systematic vibe throughout.
 The curves in the different features of the home and arched windows add a sense of elegance and give a smooth transition to the different areas of the home.

 The natural light in the bedroom compliments the monochromatic theme throughout

-Instead of using black and white tones, this Sin Ming Ave project by designer Dess Chew made use of a lighter colour scheme for this home’s monochromatic look to complement the nature-inspired theme.
+Instead of using black and white tones, this Sin Ming Ave project by designer Dess made use of a lighter colour scheme for this home’s monochromatic look to complement the nature-inspired theme.
 A colour palette of off-whites, greys and blacks, together with a lighter shade of materials, were used throughout.
 Using white in a monochrome space can also make the home look minimalistic while not actually being minimalist.